Petra Bueskens, PhD

 BIO

 Petra Bueskens, PhD is an academic, psychotherapist and writer.
 She is an Honorary Fellow in the School of Historical and Philosophical Studies at The University of Melbourne, a psychotherapist in private practice and the author of Modern Motherhood and Women's Dual Identities (Routledge, 2018).
-She has edited three anthologies and written numerous book chapters and articles on motherhood, psychoanalysis, social and political theory.
-In addition to her academic work Petra is a free-lance writer with op-ed articles published in Areo Magazine, New Matilda, The Huffington Post, The Conversation and others.
-She is currently developing a podcast called 'The Maternal Feminist'.
-Petra is president of the Maternal Scholars Association, Australia and is an academic affiliate of Counterweight.
+She has edited four anthologies and written numerous book chapters and articles on motherhood, psychoanalysis, social and political theory.
+She has also published opinion in UnHerd, The Spectator, Fairer Disputations, UK Column, Areo Magazine, New Matilda, The Huffington Post, The Conversation and others.
+She is currently developing a podcast called 'Veriditas' to accompany her Substack of the same name.
+Petra is president of the Maternal Scholars Association, Australia and is a member of the Free Speech Union, Australians for Science and Freedom, and the Heterodox Academy.

 Petra lives in regional Victoria at the edge of the Wombat Forest.
 She loves walking in the forest and spending time on her small farm with her children, dog, cats and chickens.